The eight types of document fraud

 Template fraud

 While technically a form of document alteration, template fraud is so prevalent and overwhelming to first-line controls that we consider it a unique and notable brand of fraud.
-Over 120K templates are sold online, this is a number that is still growing.
+Over 180K templates across 50+ categories are sold online, and the number continues to grow.
 Similar to how identity thieves often distribute the info they've obtained through marketplaces, it's very easy to find ready-to-edit templates for all kinds of common document types online from specialized template farms or document mills.
 With a little knowledge of what you're looking for, these can pop up in just a few seconds on your favorite search engine.

 The worst part?